Sales Performance Analysis: Get Total Insights

 Company Performance is a highly effective way to look at the overall landscape of your organizations’ sales results.
-The report can be filtered by Date, Tags, Pipeline, and User, and Team, the latter only available to admins.
+The report can be filtered by Date, Tags, Pipeline, and User, and Team, the latter is only available for admins.

 Managers (or those with access) can easily track created leads, the amount won, and how long it took to win a deal.
-These stats will help businesses garner more insight into their sales process and be more efficient with outreach.
-It will also help to remove the guesswork and make decisions with actionable data.
+These stats help businesses gain more insight into their sales process and improve outreach efficiency.
+It will also help remove guesswork, allowing you to make decisions with actionable data.

-Team Performance provides the same information as Company Performance except that it’s grouped by user.
-This allows more visibility into individual performances, including tracking the length of time it takes to close deals.
-Team Performance is a good way to see who your star salespeople are and how you can replicate their success, so you can build an efficient and organized sales team.
+Team Performance provides the same information as Company Performance, except it’s grouped by user.
+This allows more visibility for individual performances, including tracking the length of time it takes to close deals.
+Team Performance is a good way to identify your star salespeople and see how you can replicate their success to build an efficient and organized sales team.